ansible/ansible/docsite/rst/glossary.rst

         analogous to so-called "dry run" modes in other systems, though the user should be warned that this does not take into account unexpected command failures or cascade effects (which is true of similar modes in other systems).
-Use this to get an idea of what might happen, but it is not a substitute for a good staging environment.
+Use this to get an idea of what might happen, but do not substitute it for a good staging environment.

     Connection Plugin
         By default, Ansible talks to remote machines through pluggable libraries.
-Ansible supports native OpenSSH (:term:`SSH (Native)`), or a Python implementation called :term:`paramiko`.
+Ansible supports native OpenSSH (:term:`SSH (Native)`) or a Python implementation called :term:`paramiko`.
 OpenSSH is preferred if you are using a recent version, and also enables some features like Kerberos and jump hosts.
-This is covered in the getting started section.
-There are also other connection types like ``accelerate`` mode, which must be bootstrapped over one of the SSH-based connection types but is very fast, and local mode, which acts on the local system.
+This is covered in the :ref:`getting started section <remote_connection_information>`.
+There are also
+        other connection types like ``accelerate`` mode, which must be bootstrapped over one of the SSH-based connection types but is very fast, and local mode, which acts on the local system.
 Users can also write their own connection plugins.

     Conditionals
-        A conditional is an expression that evaluates to true or false that decides whether a given task will be executed on a given machine or not.
-Ansible's conditionals are powered by the 'when' statement, and are discussed in the :doc:`playbook documentation <playbooks>`.
+        A conditional is an expression that evaluates to true or false that decides whether a given task is executed on a given machine or not.
+        Ansible's conditionals are powered by the 'when' statement, which are discussed in the :doc:`playbook documentation <playbooks>`.

     Diff Mode
-        A ``--diff`` flag can be passed to Ansible to show how template files change when they are overwritten, or how they might change when used with ``--check`` mode.
+        A ``--diff`` flag can be passed to Ansible to show how template files change when they are overwritten or how they might change when used with ``--check`` mode.
 These diffs come out in unified diff format.

     Executor